mauicv/genesis-tubs-builder/README.md

 # genesis-tubs-builder

 > A simple User interface for creating and testing environments for the genesis-tubs physics engine.
-Genesis-tubs is a reference to the Simpsons episode in which Lisa puts her tooth in coke for a science project and indivertibly creates life.
+Genesis-tubs is a reference to the Simpsons episode in which Lisa puts her tooth in coke for a science project and inadvertently creates life.

 **Note: this project is poorly and only sporadically maintained**